UNCLASSIFIED (U)

 5 FAM 677 what is the role of enterprise architecture (EA) in it performance measures?

 a.
-The Office of the Chief Architect (IRM/BMP/OCA) has developed a roadmap that identifies how State and USAID must transition from how we operate today to how we want to operate in the future, to ensure that the Department’s business needs and mission are continuously met.
+The Office of the Chief Architect (DT/BMP/OCA) has developed a roadmap that identifies how State and USAID must transition from how we operate today to how we want to operate in the future, to ensure that the Department’s business needs and mission are continuously met.
 Progress toward these objectives must be tracked and reported, at the enterprise architecture level, through a set of migration and transition plans that specify the target performance metrics; and at the program level, through the periodic one-on-one reviews of program performance metrics with the responsible program sponsor, program manager, and project manager.

 b.
 All IT investments must align with the strategic objectives and goals stated in the Joint Strategic Plan, performance goals cited in the Joint Performance Plan or Bureau Performance Plan, and measurement categories and groupings in the performance reference model (PRM), and the appropriate business areas, lines of business, and sub-functions in the Joint Business Reference Model (BRM).
 (See E-Gov PMO Web site for links to PRM and BRM.)